freenas/freenas-docs/userguide/storage.rst

 from that section, check its box and use the left arrow to return it to the :guilabel:`Available Disks` section.

+To add multiple :guilabel:`Data VDevs`, click :guilabel:`Add Data` for each required additional vdev.

 Alternately, click the :guilabel:`Suggest Layout` button which will add all of the disks and suggest an optimal layout for both redundancy and capacity.